Acer negundo: Distribution and habitat

 Although native to North America, it is considered a weedy species in some areas, such as in parts of the Northeastern United States, and has increased greatly in these areas.
 In 1928, Joseph Illick, chief forester for the state of Pennsylvania, wrote in Pennsylvania Trees that box elder was "rare and localized" in the state.
 After World War II, box elder's rapid growth made it a popular landscaping tree in suburban housing developments despite its poor form, vulnerability to storm damage, and tendency to attract large numbers of box elder bugs.
 Intentional cultivation has thus made the tree far more abundant than it once was.

 It can quickly colonize both cultivated and uncultivated areas and the range is therefore expanding both in North America and elsewhere.
 In Europe where it was introduced in 1688 as a park tree it is able to spread quickly and is considered an invasive species in parts of Central Europe, including Germany, the Czech Republic, Hungary, Slovenia, Poland and Russia where it can form mass growth in lowlands, disturbed areas, and riparian biomes on calcareous soils.
-It has also become naturalized in eastern China, is listed as a pest invasive species in some of the cooler areas of the Australian continent, and is invasive in the Rio de la Plata area.
+It has also become naturalized in eastern China, is listed as a pest invasive species in some of the cooler areas of the Australian continent, and is invasive in the Río de la Plata area.

 This species prefers bright sunlight.
-It often grows on flood plains and other disturbed areas with ample water supply, such as riparian habitats.
+It often grows on flood plains and other disturbed areas with ample water supply, such as riparian zones.
 Human influence has greatly favored this species; it grows around houses and in hedges, as well as on disturbed ground and vacant lots.